 Since practicing brush lettering starts from basic strokes, let’s start with free basic stroke printables.

-You’ll see that every creator has their own style so even brush strokes might look a bit different.
+You’ll see that every creator has their own style, so even brush strokes might look a bit different.
 It’s not a problem – you can do any style you like.
-The important thing here is – keep all your strokes in the same style, particularly angled the same way.
+The important thing here is – to keep all your strokes in the same style, particularly angled the same way.

 This one includes slant basic strokes, as well as a sample alphabet.
 It has a more traditional calligraphy look to it, but the basic strokes are basic strokes.
 So it works even if you’re going for a more modern calligraphy feel.